Molly Neptune Parker, Passamaquoddy basketmaker, is a 2012 National Endowment for the Arts National Heritage Fellowship award.

 Born in Indian Township, Passamaquoddy reservation, Maine, in 1939, Molly Neptune Parker is part of a family of basketmakers; her mother, grandmother, and aunts all made baskets.
 While the men in her family would harvest and pound the ash used for basketmaking, the women would strip the ash and split it to the correct thickness -- fine ash for fancy baskets and thicker ash for work baskets.
 In the Passamaquoddy tradition, families would have signature designs that were passed down.
 Parker continues to make baskets with ash flowers fashioned on the top, a design her mother and grandmother used.

 Parker is known for her fancy baskets, featuring intricate weaving techniques, such as her signature creation, the acorn-shaped basket.
 Basketmaking supports her livelihood, and has allowed her to buy a home and help pay for the education of her grandchildren, who are also carrying on this craft.
-A true tradition bearer, Parker continues her own efforts to preserve the basketmaking tradition among her community in the Passamaquoddy Tribe, including mentoring her grandson George Neptune.
+A true tradition bearer, Parker continues her own efforts to preserve the basketmaking tradition among her community in the Passamaquoddy Tribe, including mentoring her grandchild Geo Neptune who has also won many awards.